DivyasriVangara/myNRI/Faculty_functional_requirements.md

-FUNCTIONAL REQUIREMENTS – FACULTY VIEW
+**FUNCTIONAL REQUIREMENTS – FACULTY VIEW**

-- Generate QR code for each class session
+• Generate a QR code for each class session.

-- Start and stop attendance session
+• Start and stop the attendance session when required.

-- Auto mark attendance using QR scan
+• Mark student attendance automatically through QR code scanning.

-- Store attendance data in system database
+• Store attendance records in the system database.

-- View real-time attendance status
+• View attendance status in real time.

-- View present and absent students list
+• Check the list of present and absent students.

-- Calculate attendance percentage automatically
+• Calculate student attendance percentage automatically.

-- Handle late arrival requests
+• Receive late arrival requests from students.

-- Verify late entries from dashboard
+• Verify and approve or reject late attendance requests.

-- Generate attendance reports
+• Generate attendance reports whenever needed.

-- Maintain attendance history digitally
+• Maintain attendance records digitally for future reference.

-- Reduce manual attendance marking
+• Reduce the need for manual attendance marking.

-- Reduce phone calls for absentees
+• Save time in tracking absent students.

-- Reduce overall faculty workload
+• Reduce the overall workload of faculty members.

+• Improve the accuracy and efficiency of attendance management.